putanowr/nadamak/README.md

 # What is Nadamak

-Nadamak is a project to create a set of tool helping with research on computational mechanics.
+Nadamak is a project to create a set of tools helping with research on computational mechanics.
 Nadamak is implemented in Matlab with some some infrastructure support in Python.

 # Demos